earthly/website/blog/_posts/2021-10-13-platform-values.md

 author: Vlad
 internal-links:
  - platform values
-excerpt: "Learn about the platform values of Earthly, a new approach to build automation.
-Discover the design principles that Earthly strives to uphold, including versatility, approachability, and reproducibility, to create a tool that is user-friendly and adaptable to various build scenarios."
+excerpt: Learn about the platform values of Earthly, a new approach to build automation.
+Discover the principles that guide Earthly's design, including versatility, approachability, and reproducibility, and how they prioritize these values to create a tool that is user-friendly and adaptable.
 as_related: true
 topic: earthly
 funnel: 3